smiritykaushik/smiritykaushik.github.io/_pages/about.md

 ### Updates:
 <div style="height: 12em; overflow-y: scroll;">
   <ul>
+    <li> <i>June 2026</i> One paper accepted at SOUPS 2026.
+We identify user-reported instances of scams on TikTok and user mitigation strategies.</li>
     <li> <i>May 2026</i> I gave a talk at the <a href="https://cactus-colloquium.github.io">CACTUS/P Colloquium</a> about Representational and Social Bias in Text to Image models: a Global Perspective.</li>
     <li> <i>Mar 2026</i> I gave a talk in AIT-690: Usable Privacy in the Digital Age class at the George Mason University - Department of Information Sciences and Technology about Privacy and Safety in Social Media: A Global Perspective.</li>
     <li> <i>Feb 2026</i> I gave a talk at the HCI Seminar at the Johns Hopkins Dept. of Computer Science about Trust and Safety in Social Media.</li>